 Students are guided through strategy-based lessons in comprehension, accuracy, fluency and expanding vocabulary.
 They learn how to find a “just right” book and read independently.
-We work in small groups to discuss literature and we meet for individual reading conferences to identify independent goals for each child.
-As the year progresses we begin reading groups.
-Students are:
+We meet for individual reading conferences to identify independent goals for each child.
+During the year students will also participate in partner reading and shared reading.

 - Read independently

 - Respond to books orally and in journals